Skip to main content

 Hormones are the body’s internal messaging service, a sophisticated chemical language that coordinates countless functions, from energy utilization to cellular repair.
 Estrogen, specifically estradiol, is one of the most eloquent and influential of these messengers in the female body.

 It communicates with cells in the brain, bones, blood vessels, skin, and fat tissue, instructing them on how to perform their specialized tasks optimally.
 The decline of estrogen during perimenopause and menopause is akin to this vital communication service becoming erratic.
 Messages become intermittent or are delivered at a lower volume, leading to miscoordination and a decline in function across multiple systems.
-The goal of is to restore the clarity and consistency of this internal dialogue.
+The goal of hormonal optimization is to restore the clarity and consistency of this internal dialogue.

 What Does Bioidentical Mean?